SP1

 Segmentation fault (core dumped)

-Re-run your script with --release
+Run your script with the --release

-Note that the core sp1-core
+the sp1-core

 library and sp1-recursion